The Different Types of Alcohol You Can Use to Make Vanilla Extract

 This way, you have the option of being able to try each type of alcohol out for yourself, without having to worry about how much money you’re spending or having an abundance of alcohol that won’t otherwise be used.
 You may also want to experiment with a number of varieties of Vanilla beans, and if you use miniature bottles, then this means you can do this affordably.

 Making your own vanilla extract is truly something special.
 It’s far more rewarding than buying it from the store, and the end result is also going to taste much better too.
-Now that you know the different flavour profiles from the different types of alcohol, you can now follow our recipe to make your very own homemade vanilla extract!
+Now that you know the different flavor profiles from the different types of alcohol, you can now follow our recipe to make your very own homemade vanilla extract!

 Experiment with different beans and alcohol; let us know which combination is your favorite!